 A report on the infrastructure projects or types of infrastructure that the authority intends to fund wholly or partly by the levy (excluding the neighbourhood portion).

+Funding for infrastructure on the IFS has been considered alongside the CIL Infrastructure List (formerly Regulation 123 List), which highlights key infrastructure that CIL can be used to fund “the provision, improvement, replacement, operation or maintenance of infrastructure to support the development of the charging authority’s area” (CIL regulation 59(1)).
+Maintenance of this list helps to ensure no duplication or double charging towards the same infrastructure project via S106 agreements.
+The list can be found alongside the IFS on the council website.

-Funding for infrastructure on the IFS has been considered and updated alongside the Infrastructure Delivery Plan (Infrastructure Assessment).
+The IFS is to be updated alongside the Infrastructure Delivery Plan (Infrastructure Assessment).
 This is a live document which is currently being updated on an ongoing basis to inform future funding priorities.
 (CIL PPG paragraph 17, Reference ID: 25-017-20190901).

 1: Report relating to financial year 2020/2021 on the Community Infrastructure Levy